Improve your GOLF

 The Beautiful Game – Improved with The Alexander Technique!

 Once the passion for golf begins it is impossible to relinquish.
 Equally difficult to know is quite what it is about golf that hooks us so much in the first place.
 Is it the superb landscapes?
 Every golf course seems to have something memorable about the design whether it is the fine cut grass of the snooker table like greens or the beauty of the fairway stretched out between an array of colourful trees or perhaps the wildlife that dares to exist even though the threat of a golf ball in the face is very real.
 If you live in a city escaping to these green spaces is surely a big attraction and then there is the game itself.
-What testosterone led boy or girl can resist the mighty driver whacking the tiny golf ball, with the power of giants, into space and seeing it sprout wings to land two hundred odd yards away in perfect position for a gentle chip onto a polished green?
-Then the total calming down of the hyped up system as we almost meditate our way to putt the ball gently in the hole.
+What testosterone led boy or girl can resist the mighty driver whacking the tiny golf ball, with the power of giants, into space and seeing it sprout wings to land two hundred odd yards away in the perfect position, with only a gentle chip onto a polished green to finish?
+Then the total calming down of the hyped-up system as we almost meditate our way to putting the ball gently in the hole.
 The challenge of doing this better and better every time we play is as addictive to the golfer as alcohol or drugs to the addict.

-It is surely because the emphasis has been tilted away from the blissful state of enjoyment of the game and turned into a disdainful results orientated display of impetuous childlike delinquency.
+It is surely because the emphasis has been tilted away from the blissful state of enjoyment of the game.
+We turn it into a disdainful results-orientated display of impetuous childlike frustration.
 In order to return to that sense of innocence, that open, inquisitive, passion for just playing the game, which of course will garner much better results, what are we to do?